Universal consistency of the $k$-NN rule in metric spaces and Nagata dimension. III: Abstract

 .2cm Here $d_{k+1}$ is the radius of the smallest ball containing $k+1$ nearest neighbours of a random element $X$, in our notation it would be $r_{k+1}$.
 To better see the problem, let us rewrite the inequality measure-theoretically, denoting $d_{k+1}$ by $r(x)$:

 If $r(x)=d_{k+1}$ were a constant, it would be perfectly correct.
-But the radius depends on $x$, and so to guarantee the inequality, in the last term we must swap the supremum and the measure sign:
+But the radius depends on $x$, and one can imagine a function $f$ for which at every $x$ the absolute value between the braces spikes up over $\e$ for some suitable $r=r(x)<\delta_0$, different for each $x$, and yet it happens on an ever smaller set of $x$ as $r\downarrow 0$, so that the convergence in probability in Eq. (\ref{eq:wlb}) still takes place.
+To guarantee the inequality, in the last term we must swap the supremum and the measure sign:

 In this form, the last term converges to zero when $\delta_0\to 0$ if (and only if) the function $\eta$ has the {\em strong} Lebesgue--Besicovitch property.